 Follow universal precautions when handling blood samples.
 Wear gloves, a lab coat, and safety glasses while handling human blood, plasma, serum, urine, or other bodily fluid or tissue.
 Place disposable plastic, glass, and paper (e.g., pipette tips, autosampler tubes, and gloves) that come in contact with human biological fluids, such as blood, in a biohazard autoclave bag.
 Keep these bags in appropriate containers until they are sealed and autoclaved.
 When work is finished, wipe down all work surfaces where human biological fluid was handled with a 10% (v/v) sodium hypochlorite solution (or equivalent).
-Dispose of all biological samples and diluted specimens in a biohazard autoclave bag at the end of the analysis according to CDC/DLS guidelines for disposal of hazardous waste.
+Operators of this method are required to take the Hazardous Chemical Waste Management for CDC Workers course upon initial hire and yearly refreshers thereafter.
+Dispose of all diluted biological specimens in a biohazard autoclave bag at the end of the analysis according to CDC/DLS guidelines for disposal of hazardous waste.

-PerkinElmer provides safety information that should be read before operating the instrument.
-This information is found in the PerkinElmer ELAN® 6100 ICP-DRC-MS System Safety Manual.
+PerkinElmer® provides safety information that must be read before operating the instrument.
+This information is found in the PerkinElmer® ELAN® 6100 ICP-DRC-MS System Safety Manual or the PerkinElmer® NexION® 300D ICP-DRC-MS System Safety Manual.
 Possible hazards include ultraviolet radiation, high voltages, radio-frequency radiation, and high temperatures.